James Krause (fighter): Return to the UFC

-After his stint on The Ultimate Fighter: Redemption, Krause returned to the UFC to face fellow cast member Tom Gallicchio on July 7, 2017 at The Ultimate Fighter 25 Finale.
+After his stint on The Ultimate Fighter: Redemption, Krause returned to the UFC to face fellow cast member Tom Gallicchio on July 7, 2017, at The Ultimate Fighter 25 Finale.
 He won the fight by unanimous decision.

-Krause faced Alex White on January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
+Krause faced Alex White on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
 He won the fight by unanimous decision.

-Krause faced Warlley Alves on August 25, 2018 at UFC Fight Night 135.
+Krause faced Warlley Alves on August 25, 2018, at UFC Fight Night 135.
 He won the fight via technical knockout in the second round.

-Krause faced Sérgio Moraes on November 16, 2019 at UFC Fight Night 164.
+Krause faced Sérgio Moraes on November 16, 2019, at UFC Fight Night 164.
 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.

-Krause faced Trevin Giles on a 1 day notice at middleweight, replacing Antônio Arroyo, on February 8, 2020 at UFC 247.
+Krause faced Trevin Giles on a 1 day notice at middleweight, replacing Antônio Arroyo, on February 8, 2020, at UFC 247.
 Krause also signed a new, four-fight contract with the UFC pertaining to the last-minute replacement.
 Krause was applauded for taking the fight last minute.
 He lost the back-and-forth bout via split decision.
 The bout was also awarded the Fight of the Night bonus award.
 Later in the month, Krause with his management team informed intentions to appeal the outcome on grounds of possible conflict of interest: the only judge scoring the first round for Giles was a long time pupil of Giles' cornerman Joe Soliz.

 Krause faced Cláudio Silva, replacing Muslim Salikhov, on October 18, 2020. at UFC Fight Night 180.
 He won the fight via unanimous decision.

 In August 2022, during an interview on The MMA Hour, he announced that he had no interest in fighting in the future, effectively announcing his retirement from professional competition.

+Professional grappling career

+Krause defeated Morgan Bracken by decision at Fight 2 Win 260 on September 21, 2024.